 - The Dominican Republic is famous for being a top Caribbean tourism destination.
 Tourists are attracted to its idyllic deep blue beaches and tropical landscapes and the warm welcome they receive from the Dominican people.
 Popular tourist destinations in the Dominican Republic include Punta Cana, Puerto Plata, and Samaná.

-- The Dominican Republic is very famous for its exceptionally talented baseball players, such as Sammy Sosa, Albert Pujols, and Hall of Famers Juan Marichal, Vladimir Guerrero, Pedro Martinez, and David Ortiz, and for internationally popular merengue music and dance.
+- The Dominican Republic is very famous for its exceptionally talented baseball players, such as Sammy Sosa, Albert Pujols, and Hall of Famers Juan Marichal, Vladimir Guerrero, Pedro Martinez, and David Ortiz, and for its internationally-popular merengue music and dance.
 Naturally, the national sport is baseball.

-- The Dominican Republic is a popular whale-watching destination during the months of February and March when humpback whales from the North Atlantic migrate to the Bay of Samana in the northeast of the country for their mating season.
+- The Dominican Republic is a popular whale-watching destination during the months of February and March when humpback whales from the North Atlantic Ocean migrate to the humpback whale sanctuary in Samana Bay for their mating season.

 - The Dominican Republic is well known as a producer of bananas, mangos, sugar, coffee, cocoa, and tobacco.
 Dominican rum and cigars are highly rated by connoisseurs all over the world.

 - Two semi-precious stones - amber and larimar - are associated with the country.
 The Dominican Republic is the only place where the light-blue larimar stone is found.
-At the Amber museum, you can even see a prehistoric mosquito embedded in a Dominican amber stone.
+At the Amber Museum, you can even see a prehistoric mosquito embedded in a Dominican amber stone.
 Amber is a fossilized tree resin.